WAFF (TV): News operation

 At 4:30 a.m. on October 25, 2010, WAFF began broadcasting its news programming in high definition, making it the first station in the Huntsville television market to do so.
 However, while the station's studio shots are in high definition, much of WAFF's field video has remained in widescreen standard definition even after rival WHNT-TV upgraded to full high-definition newscasts in February 2011.

 As with the other two major-network Huntsville stations, weather forecasting became a very high priority for WAFF in the 1990s, especially after the city experienced a devastating tornado in November 1989.
 The station constructed a Doppler radar and began to use highly sophisticated meteorological equipment.

 WAFF's "First Alert Doppler Radar" (formerly "Live Stormtracker Doppler"), which was located in Limestone County just off of US 72, was destroyed when it was hit by a large and violent tornado (which produced EF5 damage in nearby Tanner, approximately 10 mi away from the radar site) on April 27, 2011.
 A camera mounted on the tower showed the tornado approaching the radar moments before it struck; aerial footage taken after the tornado showed that the radar's tower remained standing despite being in the tornado's damage path.
 However, the large ball on top containing the radar equipment was destroyed and never found.
 In March 2012, WAFF installed a 1 million watt C-Band doppler radar system supplied by Huntsville-based Baron Services to replace the previously destroyed radar terminal.
 That company was formed by former WAFF meteorologist (who also worked for WAAY previously) Bob Baron.

+On August 3, 2026, WAAY's news and weather apps were discontinued and merged into the apps of WAFF.
+On August 6, WAFF chief meteorologist Brad Travis revealed that WAAY would begin to simulcast WAFF's newscasts on August 13, officially merging the two news operations.